meyco/tripadvisor-project/README.md

 # Application Setup Steps

-1. Open Terminal and navigate to the project directory using the following command:`cd /path/to/your/tripadvisor-projectv`
+1. Open Terminal and navigate to the project directory using the following command:`cd /path/to/your/tripadvisor-project` (After entering `cd　`, it’s convenient to drag and drop the folder into the terminal window.)
-1. Start the server by running the following command in Terminal:
+1. Start the server by running the following command in Terminal:`node server.js`
-`node server.js`
 1. Open your browser and go to `http://localhost:3000` to use the application.
 1. With these steps, you are ready to use the weather-based activity suggestion service locally.